 In particular, the original construction kit (or kits?) that allowed evolution to get started, and to produce increasingly complex and sophisticated organisms, must directly or indirectly enable various kinds of information to be assembled and used that could only arise in relatively late products of evolution.
 I.e. the potential existed long before it was realised.
 Long before mathematicians existed, the (still only partly understood) fundamental construction kit provided by physics (and chemistry) made it possible in principle for mathematicians to come into existence -- among a vast array of life forms of many types and scales, including many evolved biological mechanisms with complex mathematical features required for reproduction, development, learning, feeding, competing, mating, and caring for young -- though not all organisms do all these things.
 How is all that possible?

-It would be misleading to answer would be that the orignal physical universe already provided the possibility for evolution of brains with the mathematical powers of, e.g. Archimedes.
-Misleading because there was initially no physical mechanism that could collect all the required atoms and molecules and organise them into all the required structures.
-It should be clear that there was an earlier state at which there existed possibilities for many chains of construction of increasingly complex physical mechanisms, and that mechanisms capable of constructing of human mathematical brains could exist only at very late stages in some of those chains.
+It would be correct but misleading to answer that the original physical universe already provided the possibility for evolution of brains with the mathematical powers of, e.g. Archimedes.
+That is misleading because there was initially no physical mechanism that could collect all the required atoms and molecules and organise them into all the required structures.
+There was an earlier state at which there existed possibilities for many chains of construction of increasingly complex physical mechanisms, but mechanisms capable of constructing human mathematical brains could exist only at very late stages in some of those chains.